 A freezer will further extend the shelf life by around six months.
 But the best advice would be not to put your cream cheese in the fridge if you intend to freeze it later.

 Cream cheese can be defrosted in a better way to make the taste and texture suffer just a little bit, by;

 Moving the cream cheese directly from the freezer to room temperature.
-In case you intend using it for a recipe like in baking, let it stay at the fridge for one day, then you can proceed to cooking with it.
+In case you intend to use it for a recipe like in baking, let it stay in the fridge for one day, then you can proceed to cook with it.